Have NetSuite? Use the CRM…It’s included.

 Now this where NetSuite CRM gets even more compelling.
 Every record in NetSuite has CRM functionality…really.
 Almost every record type – entities and transactions has a Communication tab to track all related communication, activities, notes, files, and support cases related to that record.
 Each transaction record relates to an entity record so any CRM activity on the transaction is also shown on the entity record.

 The power is when a user views a customer or vendor, the user can see all the communication activity, follow-ups, support cases, tasks, and sticky notes to get the true picture of not only what is happening with that entity but any issues with related entities.
 Only NetSuite allows this from a CRM perspective because every transaction must be entered and tracked – sales, purchases, support cases, etc.

 Technologies to enhance your NetSuite CRM

-- Attach emails with 1-click to NetSuite records directly from Outlook
+- Attach emails with one click to NetSuite records directly from Outlook

 - Attach Calendar events to NetSuite records

 - View your NetSuite customer and transaction data directly within Outlook

 - Create and edit NetSuite records directly in Outlook

 - Users have access to all their NetSuite roles.
 CloudExtend uses these same permissions